Skip to main content Skip to main navigation

 Preferred Citation

-Identification of item, date; Collection name; Collection number; box number; folder number; Tamiment Library/Robert F. Wagner Labor Archives, New York University.
+Identification of item, date; American Guild of Variety Artists Records; WAG 095; box number; folder number or item identifier; Tamiment Library/Robert F. Wagner Labor Archives, New York University.

 Location of Materials